No charge for woman arrested for sharing fake name of Southport attacker

 The information appeared to originate from a news website called Channel3 Now, and the site’s editor-in-chief later apologised.

+Ms Spofforth regularly posts political comments on X on subjects including net zero, gender issues, the pandemic and freedom of speech.

+Users including actor Laurence Fox and broadcasters Dan Wootton and Julia Hartley-Brewer all expressed support for her after the news that she would face no charges.

-Cheshire police did not name Spofforth, but confirmed that a 55-year-old woman from near Chester would face no further action.
+Cheshire Police did not name Ms Spofforth but confirmed that a 55-year-old woman from near Chester would face no further action.

 A spokesman said: “A woman who was arrested in relation to an inaccurate social media post has been released without charge.